semrush/intergalactic/website/docs/components/fullscreen-modal/fullscreen-modal.md

 ## Appearance

-The fullscreen modal window includes:
+The fullscreen modal dialog includes:

 - Fixed header with a title and buttons for going back to the product page and closing the modal.
 - Content area.